 It is your responsibility as a homeowner to inform your guests of the parking rules and regulations.
 You must make sure they know when, where and how to park when they visit.
 For this reason, they cannot get a refund.

-Please contact your Homeowner Association management company and they will provide you with one.
+Please contact your Homeowners Association management company, and they will provide one for you.

 We take pictures of the vehicles we tow to avoid this issue.
 You can expect us to submit the report, the history of the infraction and all pertinent evidence of the tow to the authority that manages your property the same day it occurs.
 This report includes a picture of the car that was towed and documents the infraction.
 To obtain a copy, please contact your property management company.